rlondner/mongodb-stitch-imp-workshop/README.md

 1. Navigate to the **Values** page.

-2. Click the **AdminPhone** value and change it to a phone number that you have access to in the form "+1XXXYYYZZZZ"
+2. Click the **AdminPhone** value and change it to a phone number that you have access to in the form `+1XXXYYYZZZZ`

 **Connect your impExplorer and Dashboard using your AppID**

 We now need to update both the impExplorer code and the dashboard code to use API key authentication.
 For this you will also need your App ID, which can be found in the Stitch Admin Console on your **Clients** page.

-To connect Stitch to the Imp – Go back to impCentral, open your project, and replace:
+To connect Stitch to the Imp, go back to impCentral, open your project, and replace:

 1. <APP ID> on line 4 with your App ID.